-As the technology keeps advancing with every passing year, it’s only a matter of time when atomic precision in non-radio controlled watches becomes a norm.
+As the technology keeps advancing with every passing year, it’s only a matter of time before atomic precision in non-radio-controlled watches becomes a norm.

 To get a better glimpse of the evolution a quartz mechanism watch has gone through over the decades, we have to peak into the milestones on the way.